Brendonovich/webdirections-2023/slides.md

 *click*

+- In this case having typesafe name is vital

 - Not sure about you, but I much prefer this form
 - It's not a whole lot less code, but we're only just getting started 😉 -->